vladdou/ms4-of-stories-shop/README.md

 - **Navbar**
     Each page features a responsive Bootstrap navbar that’s collapsed to a burger icon when viewing on smaller screens.
 The navbar has a hover effect so when the user hovers over the different pages the text changes color.
 In the left corner there is a logo with a link that takes you to the landing page.
     - Users that are not logged in have the following pages in the navbar:
-        - HOME
         - SHOP
+            - BLANKETS
+            - BASKETS
+            - PILLOWS
+            - ALL PRODUCTS
-        - STORIES
+        - BLOG
         - SIGN UP
         - LOG IN
         - CONTACT
     - Users that are logged in have the following pages in the navbar:
-        - HOME
         - SHOP
+            - BLANKETS
+            - BASKETS
+            - PILLOWS
+            - ALL PRODUCTS
-        - STORIES
+        - BLOG
         - MY PROFILE
         - LOG OUT
     - Admin that are logged in have the following pages in the navbar:
         - HOME
         - SHOP
+            - BLANKETS
+            - BASKETS
+            - PILLOWS
+            - ALL PRODUCTS
+        - BLOG
+        - ADMIN
-        - STORIES
+            - ADD PRODUCTS
-        - ADMIN - ADD PRODUCT - ADD BLOGPOST
+            - ADD BLOGPOST
         - MY PROFILE
         - LOG OUT